 We can control our posture and movement without causing excessive and therefore directly harmful tension.

-Anyone who has gained some experience with HeilÜben-exercises will recognize its elements in everyday life and use them for their best.
+Anyone who has gained some experience with HeilÜben-exercises will recognize its elements in everyday life and use them best.

 Grant yourself rest and leisure for the pursuit of the HeilÜben.
 Make yourself comfortable.
 As soon as we are calm, important thoughts can break through everyday-priorities, thoughts which are claiming attention.
 But: we need time to read and think through the HeilÜben programme.
 While doing this a significant amount of until then uncared thoughts are not useful.
 If you want to practice first, then I recommend you to take a notebook and write your thoughts down.
 This way, you can ensure to remember them after practising.
 After this return to the HeilÜben-exercises.